FujisawaGroup/SoDCoD/README.md

 # SoDCoD
 SoDCoD (Cu/Zn <ins>S</ins>uper<ins>o</ins>xide <ins>D</ins>ismutase <ins>C</ins>onformational <ins>D</ins>iversity database)
-This database contains information on structural changes in SOD1 protein caused by genetic mutations found in ALS patients.
-This version is a BETA release (August 4th, 2023).
-More information will be uploaded soon.
+This database contains information on the properties of 188 types of SOD1 mutants, including structural changes and binding to Derlin-1, as well as a set of genes that contribute to the proteostasis of mutant-like wild-type SOD1.